 Charges of inappropriate student academic conduct can be brought to the Chair of the Committee on Academic Integrity by an instructor, a student, or any employee of The California Maritime Academy.
 This person, if other than the instructor of record, must first discuss the matter with that instructor.
 The resultant protocols follow the policy of the Academic Senate, with the burden of proof on the person(s) bringing the charge of academic dishonesty, and with the student entitled to a hearing.
-(See Academic Senate Policy #547 Inappropriate Academic Conduct at http://www.csum.edu/facultystaff/documents/ 547InappropriateAcademicConduct.pdf) A summary of this policy follows.
+(See Academic Senate Policy #547 Inappropriate Academic Conduct.)
+A summary of this policy follows.